 Here is another area where perennial plantings are used to showcase a planter.
 The grasses really make the colors of the flowering plants and the plant pot pop.

-I LOVE using red geraniums in my container gardens.
-Obviously, many of my neighbors do too!
-And, I love adding height by putting in a pretty container garden stake in my flower pots.
+I LOVE using red geraniums in my container gardens—and many of my neighbors do, too!
+I also love adding height by putting in a pretty container garden stake in my flower pots.

 Pretend the hibiscus below is blooming.
-Cause my timing was never good when I went over to check!
+My timing was never good when I went over to check!
 I do love the hibiscus and ivy combination.
+Most people buy a hibiscus plant in the spring and don't decorate the planter!
+Keep this one in mind.

 Tabletop flower planters are also wonderful for a splash of color.
 Look at the one below!

 And, the front door.
-Diane's geraniums always look great!
+Red geraniums always look great!

 Patio Planter Ideas

-My neighbor and I often discussed our planter plans for the summer.
-Our flower planters placed on our back patios were fun to plan!
+My neighbor and I often discussed our summer planter plans.
+Putting flower planters on our back patios was fun to plan too!

-The planter below is made up of red geraniums, purple petunias, yellow million bells, and purple fountain grass.
+The planter below contains red geraniums, purple petunias, yellow million bells, and purple fountain grass.

 These patio planter ideas are beautiful!
 I know my neighbor makes all of her own planters because I've often shopped for flowering plants and other appropriate patio plants with her.